Liviu2018/employee/EmployeeManagement/README.md

     - compile main/main.go and run it
     - open your browser and go to localhost:8080/static/index.html

-TODO:
-    - add bigger readme
-    - add unit tests
-    - add delete employee operation
-    - initial load
-no security
-no update/delete
-problem description
-memory usage
-not designed for usability
-names for rest api were chosen in a hurry

 This application exposes a REST API and an html page.
 The rest endpoints are:
     - /createEmployee  <- will add a new employee into the database, if its manager